JuliaGraphics/Luxor.jl/docs/src/howto/livegraphics.md

 ```

 Because our threads are synchronized via `lock`/`unlock` we can spawn
-low level threads as much as we want and our machine allows:
+low-level threads as much as we want and our machine allows:

 ```julia
 function spawn_many()